mozilla-releng/relengdocs/signing/Manually-sign-Android-APKs.rst

 ---------------------

 1. Fetch signed APK(s) on your local machine.
-You will need to copy the files to your own user account in order to ``scp`` them, as you can’t directly reach the ``cltsign`` user.
+You will need to copy the files to your own user account in order to ``scp`` them, as you can't directly reach the ``cltsign`` user.

 2. Optimize the APKs for Google Play, and verify.
 For each APK: